hstnhndrsn/oapp_v2_guide/README.md

   - The LayerZero messaging library understands how to break apart the options and route them to the correct workers.
 Since applications can configure message libraries, this design is modular, as new types of workers and options can be added over time without changing the core protocol.

-See the [OptionsBuilder](https://docs.layerzero.network/v2/tools/sdks/options) library and SDK to learn more about the specific encoding of options.

 - Enforcing Options
   - Some applications may require strict guarantees on how their messages are handled.
 Without this enforcement, users could accidentally (or maliciously) send messages that fail to execute, leading to a poor user experience or even stuck tokens.